 - Summer Internships: Whether your internship is paid or unpaid, the majority of F-1 students will require Curricular Practical Training (CPT) authorization.

-- Optional Practical Training (OPT): Students who will graduate in May 2018 and plan to apply for OPT, will find all the information on the OISS website.
+- Optional Practical Training (OPT): Students who will graduate in May 2019 and plan to apply for OPT, will find all the information on the OISS website.
 Please familiarize yourself with the basic information.
 In addition, the OISS will be presenting OPT information sessions staring later this month (February).
-OPT authorization is taking at least 90 days.
+OPT authorization is taking at least 3 to 5 months.
 Plan ahead!